Adam Gontier: 2012–2014: Solo career

 Gontier joined singer and songwriter Martin Sexton on the road during his 2012 "Fall Like Rain" tour, providing opening support as a solo artist.
 He also joined Citizen Cope for a few shows as a solo act.
 Gontier continued to do shows and concerts as a solo artist.
 Several songs have been released, but not as singles.
 In early March 2013, Gontier publicly announced and launched his Adam Gontier Solo Live Tour.

-2015–present: Saint Asonia
+2015–2025: Saint Asonia

 In April 2014, Gontier and Staind guitarist Mike Mushok began writing songs together, without the intention of creating a band.
 They soon garnered the interest of RCA Records.
 The duo later enlisted former Finger Eleven drummer Rich Beddoe, and former Dark New Day bassist Corey Lowery to complete their lineup.
 On May 15, 2015, the group released their debut single "Better Place".
 The band released their debut self-titled studio album on July 31, 2015.
 In early 2019, the group signed with Spinefarm Records and released their second studio album, Flawed Design, later that year.
 In 2022, the group released two EPs, Introvert and Extrovert, before releasing both EPs physically as Introvert/Extrovert with bonus tracks on December 9, 2022.